cjdbarlow/Part-One/pulse_oximetry.md

 * Absorption spectra confounded by:
   * Haemoglobinopathies
-    * Carboxyhaemoglobin causes the pulse oximeter to read artifically high due to as it also aborbs 660nm light
+    * Carboxyhaemoglobin causes the pulse oximeter to read artificially high due to as it also absorbs 660nm light
     * Methaemoglobinaemia causes the SpO<sub>2</sub> to trend towards 85%, as though it absorbs 660nm light is also absorbs 940nm light to a greater degree
   * Dyes
     * Methylene blue will cause the SpO<sub>2</sub> to read < 65% for several minutes